Intelligent diagnosis

 -

-Method 2: In the navigation pane on the left, choose to open the intelligent diagnosis page.
+Method 2: In the left-side navigation pane, choose to go to the intelligent diagnosis page.

-NoteThe intelligent diagnosis feature can locate a specific instance only by its instance ID.
+NoteIntelligent diagnosis supports locating specific instances only by instance ID.

 -

-DataWorks sequentially checks the conditions required for a task to run.
-It verifies the status of upstream dependencies, the scheduled start time, the availability of scheduling resources, and the execution status of the current task.
+Based on the prerequisites for a task to run, DataWorks sequentially checks the running status of upstream tasks, the scheduled time of the current task, the usage of scheduling resources, and the execution status of the current task.

 -